barrerasdev/barrerasdev/README.md

 # 👋 Hey, I'm JD Barreras

-I'm a Computer Science student at **California State University, Los Angeles**, on a mission to become a skilled software engineer with strong roots in discipline, purpose, and development.
+I'm a Computer Science student at **California State University, Los Angeles**, on a mission to become a skilled software engineer with strong roots in discipline, purpose, and faith.

 ---